MicrosoftDocs/power-automate-docs/articles/desktop-flows/manage-machines.md

 > [!NOTE]
 > To apply this functionality, you have to own a [premium per-user plan with attended RPA](https://flow.microsoft.com/pricing/).

+> [!IMPORTANT]
+> By creating a new desktop flows connection, you allow Power Automate to create a Windows session on your machine to execute your desktop flows.
+Make sure you trust co-owners of your flows before using your connection in a cloud flow.

 ## View list of machines